-The bank term loan and revolving line of credit are reported as current portion of debt in the balance sheet at March 31, 2004 since the loans mature in January 2005.
+The revolving line of credit of the bank credit facility is reported as current portion of debt in the balance sheet at June 30, 2004 since the line matures in January 2005.
 The bank credit facility was amended in November 2003 by extending the maturities of the revolving line of credit and the final payment due under the term loan to January 2005.
 No extinguishment loss was recognized as a result of this amendment.
 The amendment also reduced minimum coverage requirements under several financial covenants through December 31, 2004.
+The bank credit facility was also amended during August 2004 by extending the term loan to July 2005 and by waiving the leverage financial covenant as of June 30, 2004.

 We are currently evaluating, in light of the current market conditions and company performance, our options and seeking alternative financing.
 Our refinancing strategy for the existing revolving credit agreement and term loan is to obtain new financings that will extend the maturities and increase our cash flow by lowering the scheduled principal amortization on term debt for our machinery, equipment and real estate, and reducing interest costs.
+We believe that we will be able to restructure or refinance our existing credit facility before the scheduled maturity in January 2005 based on our recent extension of the term loan to July 2005, among other factors.
+However, there can be no assurance that we will able to do so.
 In addition to pursuing opportunities where we have been historically successful, we are evaluating new markets and exploring opportunities internationally.
-In addition, the Company has been identifying and implementing various cost containment and reduction initiatives.
-We are currently evaluating additional operating cost cutting opportunities throughout the company for implementation in the second quarter of 2004 by better utilization of our manufacturing capacity, utilizing lower labor costs and making more efficient use of our central services and design/drafting staff.
-The Company expects to be able to achieve these initiatives without disrupting services to current customers.
-Management believes that the successful achievement of the refinancing and cost reduction initiatives should provide the Company with sufficient resources to meet its near term cash requirements.
+In addition, we have identified and implemented various cost containment and reduction initiatives through better utilization of our manufacturing capacity, utilizing lower labor costs and making more efficient use of our central services and design/drafting staff.
+These efforts are expected to provide approximately \$1,300 in annualized savings beginning in the third quarter of 2004.
+We expect to be able to achieve these initiatives without disrupting services to current customers.
+We believe that the successful achievement of the refinancing and cost reduction initiatives should provide us with sufficient resources to meet our near term cash requirements.

 In November 2003, we accepted an offer to sell our Cincinnati property with a contemplated closing date of May 1, 2004 subject to various contingencies.
 The agreement was terminated due to the purchaser failing to close in accordance with the terms of the agreement.
-However, we are continuing discussions with a potential purchaser for the sale of the property.
+In August 2004, the agreement was amended providing an option to the potential purchaser to acquire the property until November 2004 in exchange for \$100 (which will be held in escrow until certain contingencies are satisfied).

-7. Employee Benefit Plans
+8. Employee Benefit Plans

 We sponsor a non-contributory defined benefit pension plan for certain union employees.
 The plan is funded in accordance with the funding requirements of the Employee Retirement Income Security Act of 1974.
 We also sponsor a post-retirement health care plan for office employees retiring before January 1, 1990.
 The plan allows retirees who have attained the age of 65 to elect the type of coverage desired.